zou-group/zou-group.github.io/_posts/articles/2017-09-29-removing-noise-from-signal.md

 ---
 layout: page
 title: "3 Ways to Remove Noise from Data/Signal"
 teaser: "De-noising signal and data is one of the most important problems in data science and electrical engineering.
-Here, I provide a high-level breakdown of three ways to think about this problem."
+Here, I provide a high-level breakdown of 3 ways to think about this problem."
 header: no
 comments: true
 categories: article